stefanbylund/zxnext_level9/compilation/games.md

 ## Scapeghost

-It's not easy being a ghost; betrayed to a criminal gang and falsely blamed for your own death when they escape with a hostage.
+It's not easy being a ghost, betrayed to a criminal gang and falsely blamed for your own death when they escape with a hostage.
 Reincarnated in your old haunts, you have just three nights to clear your name.
 But with your detective skills and new psychic powers, a spirited revenge is a dead cert.
 The gangsters haven't